 The realization of a metaverse—the convergence of augmented reality, virtual reality, and other digital technologies with physical reality—has the ability to radically change the way we connect, perceive, and experience the world around us.
 My contributions to this panel discussion included virtual production and the creation of unique virtual 3D environments using the Spatial platform.

 2021 FALL MEMBER EVENT

-As creative producer and "Chief Imagineer" for the Media Lab's semi-annual Member Event, I led all aspects of production, including live simulcast and pre-recorded "simulive" video segments.
+As creative producer and "Chief Imagineer" for the Media Lab's semi-annual Member Meeting, I led all aspects of production, including live simulcast and pre-recorded "simulive" video segments.
 Using principles of illusion and stage magic, the simulive segments were designed to seamlessly integrate with the event's livestream, creating the appearance that there were six on-site, live production crews when in fact there were only three.

 As creative producer for Inflection PoinT, a student-focused, student-organized event to help the Media Lab community connect and learn, and celebrate the uniqueness that makes us resilient and the curiosity that drives us forward, I led the production of Showcase21, a livestreamed, curated showcase of videos that highlighted the work and lives of students, UROPs, and postdocs at the Media Lab.
 Additionally, I project-managed the development of a custom Gather.town installation created by a team of Media Lab students to provide additional opportunities for networking and virtual demonstrations.